What is Schedule A?

 The IRS lets you take either the standard deduction or the itemized deduction.
 If you itemize (about 1/3 of all taxpayer do), we'll automatically fill out Schedule A, Itemized Deductions and switch you over to the 1040 long form.

 Schedule A lets you report certain deductible expenses like:

 - Medical and dental costs above and beyond 10% of your AGI (or 7.5% if you or your jointly-filing spouse are 65 or older)

 - State, local, real estate, and personal property taxes

 - Home mortgage interest and PMI

 - Casualty or theft losses

-After you finish going through the Deductions & Credits section, we'll figure out which deduction (standard or itemized) gives you the biggest tax break.
-You can also manually override our recommendation if you wish.
+After you finish going through the Deductions & Credits section, we'll recommend whichever deduction – standard or itemized – gives you the biggest tax break.
+But you can always override our recommendation if you wish.

 Schedule A is supported in the TurboTax CD/Download software (Basic through Home & Business) and in the Deluxe, Premier, and Self-Employed versions of TurboTax Online and mobile app.